 Officially opening in 2003, the ground on which the O2 Academy is built is steeped in fascinating history after numerous openings, closings and rebuilds spanning nearly two centuries.
 Now, it’s a thriving music venue that’s hosted the likes of soul brother James Brown, The Killers and Snoop Dogg plus comedians Russell Brand and Glaswegian favourite Frankie Boyle (who’s performed there over 13 times!) to a 2,500 people strong crowd.

 Standing tall in the heart of the West End, Oran Mor was once a church but is now a cultural hub for gigs, theatre, drinking, dancing and dining.
 With two restaurants and two bars inside, the crypt-like basement and beautiful mural-ceilinged auditorium is perfect for a private event or comedy night plus it’s popular ‘A Play, A Pint and A Play’ series is a local delight.

-If the bright lights of the neon Barrowlands sign doesn’t get you excited, nothing will.
+If the neon Barrowlands sign doesn’t get you excited, nothing will.
 This iconic music venue and ballroom hall dates back to the 1960s and has hosted some of the biggest names in the industry including Metallica, Oasis and The Clash.
 Famous for its acoustics and affectionately nicknamed ‘The Barras’, it brings charming, Glaswegian warmth by the bucket load to up to 2,100 people every night.